Property in: LONDON

 Around The Block

 Barking, a rapidly evolving suburb in East London, is part of the London Borough of Barking and Dagenham.
-Located on the north bank of the River Thames, it stands out as one of Greater London's most dynamic development areas.
+Located on the north bank of the River Thames, it is one of Greater London's busiest development areas.

 History

-Historically, Barking evolved from a thriving fishing village into a significant Essex parish, known for its agriculture and later as a substantial commuter town with diverse manufacturing industries.
+Barking grew from a quiet fishing village into a large Essex parish, initially known for farming and later as a busy commuter town with various manufacturing businesses.

 History of Barking